Tips for Older Travelers Going Abroad

 In the same safe place where you store your passport, keep complete information for contacting your family at home.
 Likewise, your family needs a way to contact you in case of emergency.
 Before departure, leave them your complete itinerary including how you can be reached at each stage of your travel, a copy of your passport information page.

-Also, register your trip with the State Department.
-In cases of emergency, they can help in many ways, including putting you in touch with your family and providing emergency money or helping your family send it to you.
 Never travel overseas without carrying with you the contact numbers for the U.S. embassy or consulate nearest your destination city.
-If you are carrying a cell phone on your trip, that's an excellent place to store emergency call numbers.
+If you are carrying a cell phone on your trip, that's an excellent place to store emergency numbers.

-If possible, bring a cell phone that woks internationally.
+If possible, bring a cell phone that works internationally.
 It will keep you in more immediate touch with family, friends, and your doctor, if necessary.
 Contact your cell phone provider to find out if your existing phone is already compatible with international calling.
 If not, you may need to purchase another phone.
+For more information, see Mobile Phones Abroad: What You Need to Know.

 Have all the right documents with you when you depart

 Well before departure, contact the embassy for your destination country to find out whether a visa is required and how to apply for one.
-Check your passport expiration date.
-It needs to be valid until well after your return.
+Check your passport expiration date, it needs to be valid for at least six months after your return.
 If you don’t yet have a passport, start the application process immediately to allow for delays.
 This process could take several months.

 Dress wisely and pack intelligently